Port Chalmers: Arrival of the Europeans

-In 1854 the 220 ton Nelson was the first steamer to visit the port.
-As Otago harbour was too shallow for large ships to reach Dunedin.
-Ships initially used to anchor in the stream, and the cargo was transshipped to lighters, which were towed by tugs to Dunedin at the head of the harbour.
-There was also a connection by steep road from North East Valley to Sawyers Bay, a spur of the main road north.

-On 31 May 1855 the customhouse was robbed, and a chest, containing about £1,400, was carried away, but was afterwards recovered from the harbour, where the thieves had thrown it on some rocks upon finding that they were unable to open it before daylight exposed them to potential capture.

-By the 1860s a road along the side of the harbour between Dunedin and Port Chalmers had been built, which allowed ships to dock at Port Chalmers, with goods then transported to and from Dunedin by road.
+Origins of Port Chalmers

+Disagreement arose over where the main Otago port should be but eventually Port Chalmers superseded Ōtākou as the main Otago port.
 The Bowen pier was built in 1873, followed by the Export pier, and, later, the George Street pier.

+In 1854, the 220 ton Nelson was the first steamer to visit Port Chalmers, as the Otago harbour was too shallow for large ships to reach Dunedin.
+Ships initially used to anchor in the stream, and the cargo was transferred to lighters, which were towed by tugs to Dunedin at the head of the harbour.
+There was also a steep road connection from North East Valley to Sawyers Bay, a spur of the main road north.

-In 1862 Dunedin and Port Chalmers were connected by a telegraph line.
+By the 1860s, a road along the side of the harbour between Dunedin and Port Chalmers had been built, which allowed ships to dock at Port Chalmers and their goods then transported to and from Dunedin by road.
+In 1862, Dunedin and Port Chalmers were connected by a telegraph line.

-A small community of workers sprang to service the docks.
-In spite of all this, the port was probably viewed as a temporary solution and an inconvenience, as a round trip to Dunedin took three to four hours by horse and wagon.
-There was also the option of a sea connection by two paddle steamers, the Golden Age (from 1863 onwards) and the Peninsula.

-The discovery of gold by Gabriel Read in 1861 lead to the Otago gold rush which over a three month period saw 16,000 new arrivals pass through the port.
-This totally transformed Port Chalmers as businesses sprung up to service both the increasing number of ships and their passengers.
-Despite the development the streets were still unpaved and muddy following any heavy rain.

-This dramatic increase in trade meant that by 1864, Port Chalmers had grown to be the third largest port in Australasia. with a population of at least a 1,000, with five hotels, three restaurants, six general stores, two chemists, two bakeries, two barbers, two blacksmiths, two churches, two schools, and a Masonic Hall (which functioned during the week as a courthouse).
+The Otago gold rush, which started in 1861, saw 16,000 new arrivals pass through the port in three months.
+This transformed Port Chalmers as businesses sprung up to service both the increasing number of ships and their passengers.
+Despite the development, the streets were still unpaved and muddy following any heavy rain.
+By 1864, Port Chalmers had grown to be the third largest port in Australasia, with a population of at least 1,000; five hotels, three restaurants, six general stores, two chemists, two bakeries, two barbers, two blacksmiths, two churches, two schools, and a Masonic Hall (which functioned during the week as a courthouse).

+Between the 1860s and 1870s the bay was reclaimed to provide land for expansion of the port and a railway between Port Chalmers and Dunedin.

-On 18 June 1865 a large fire consumed an entire block of building at the corner of George and Grey Streets, destroying a number of buildings.
+On 18 June 1865, a large fire consumed an entire block at the corner of George and Grey Streets, destroying a number of buildings.
 The fire was put out by local citizens and the Naval Brigade.
-Despite the damage caused it wasn't until 1876 that a volunteer fire brigade was organised.
+A volunteer fire brigade was not organised until 1876.

+In 1881 the Victoria Ship Channel was dredged along the north-western side of the harbour, to allow ocean-going ships to reach the city's wharves.

+New Zealand's refrigerated meat trade began when the ship Dunedin left Port Chalmers with the first such cargo, in 1882.

+Dunedin by Frederick Tudgay, the first commercially successful refrigerated ship.